Lesson Plan

 For Students 7th - 12th

-In this water worksheet, students compare and contrast elements and compounds.
+In this water learning exercise, students compare and contrast elements and compounds.
 Students define chemical symbols, chemical formulas, and chemical properties.
-This worksheet has 19 short answer questions.
+This learning exercise has 19 short answer questions.

 Worksheet